Sila-Money/sila-postman-signer/README.md

 Includes a Postman collection you can use to try out the [Sila sandbox API](https://docs.silamoney.com), but works with any REST client.

 ## Requirements
 Make sure you have Python 3.6+.
-If on Mac or Linux, have bash and the ability to run make commands from a Makefile.
+If using the quickstart, have bash, python venv, and the ability to run make commands from a Makefile.

 ## Quickstart (Mac and Linux)
 1. Clone me into a local directory.
 Change directory into my root (same directory as `Makefile`).